Farmers, this can be very difficult for you. I know a lot of you feel attacked and isolated.

 Due to the miniscule amount of remaining native woodlands, our hedgerows are the last line of defence for nature.
 Most of them exist on your land and are under your direct control.
 Think of them as our Amazonian rainforests!

-Between the months of March and October PLEASE don’t cut your hedgerows.
-This gives late nesting birds, bees and insects a better chance of survival amongst a million other things.
+Between the months of March and February PLEASE don’t cut your hedgerows.
+Birds start nesting in the beginning of March and leaving the seeds and berries intact over winter leaves their sources of food intact for them..
+Cutting the hedges in October over here, this is human-centric and causes a collapse of the wildlife food web locally.
 It will also immensely help with soil erosion, flood reduction and as shelter for livestock.
 And if you can go one step further, then only cut them back in rotation every few years – and only if you absolutely have to.

 Please watch this video from www.Pollinators.ie that has some fabulous suggestions from a dairy farmer working in Tipperary.